Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 SAT Practice Exams

 In addition to an abundance of high-quality practice questions, Magoosh SAT students also get access to up to 3 full-length practice tests.
-I say “up to 3” because Magoosh does not have dedicated practice exams with fresh content.
+I say “up to 3” because Magoosh does not have dedicated practice exams with fresh content like Kaplan, for example.

 Instead, Magoosh generates the practice exams from your bank of 1,750+ practice questions.
 So there is a chance you may have come across a practice exam question before during your studies.